 Health insurance does not cover the cost for out-patient appointments, investigations or procedures.

-Cataract surgery can cost as little as $1600 per eye out-of-pocket for uninsured patients.
+Cataract surgery at MCES are very affordable starting from $1600 per eye out-of-pocket for uninsured patients.
 The cost of surgery varies considerably depending on which private health fund you are with and what level of cover you have.
 It is not possible to give an accurate quote here. however, if you have top level cover with a good health fund you will pay no-more than a few hundred dollars gap fee for cataract surgery.

 We are happy to provide repeat prescriptions for ongoing patients of the clinic, please call and advise us of what you need.
 However, if you need a repeat prescription your GP or local optometrist may also be able to provide this.

 If you have an eye emergency call our reception staff as soon as possible between 8.30am-5.00pm Monday-Friday.
 They will be able to advise if we can see you in a timely manner or if you need to present to the Emergency Department at The Royal Victorian Eye and Ear Hospital.

 The clinic is conveniently located on Bell Street.
 It is between Oriel Road and Darebin Creek almost opposite Aldi.
 Ample on-site parking is provided and there is a bus stop right outside the front of the clinic.

 Your record will be kept on our secure server and backed up daily.
 All records are encrypted and only stored on secure Australian based servers.
 In order to protect the environment all medical records are electronic with no permanent paper copies retained by the clinic.

 The Medicare safety net provides financial assistance to Australian Citizens who require regular medical care.
 The safety net will reimburse you up to 80% of most out-of-pocket medical costs once an annual threshold has been reached.
 The threshold differs depending on whether you are a non-concession or concession cardholder.